CorBer/waveSharp/README.md

 <br><br>

 # ![x](/../main/images/waveSharp2.ico) waveSharp2 release available (2024 12 09)
-Today one year has passed since we released waveSharp1.
 Information on how to download/install (windows and Linux) is available see https://github.com/CorBer/waveSharp/releases.

 <br><br>